phillwatson/one-stop/user-service/README.md

 It is important that the refresh tokens have a lifespan that divides equally into the minimum validity period of the Private Keys.

+#### Token Verification
 In order to perform their own verification of the signed tokens, clients (such as other micro-services) can obtain the list of Public Keys as JSON Web Keys (JWKS) using the User Service endpoint `"/api/v1/auth/jwks.json"`.
+The "kid" claim in the JWT header can then be used to select the correct Public Key for verification.

 #### Token Content
 The tokens carry various claims on which they are later verified.
 The main claims